Personal Website

 -

-In my post graduate work, I investigated how alternative splicing of an RNA binding protein 'hnRNPL' impacts lung inflammation/cancer under Dr. Charles Chalfant’s supervision at Virginia Commonwealth University.
+In my post graduate work, I investigated how alternative splicing impacts lung inflammation/cancer under Dr. Charles Chalfant’s supervision at Virginia Commonwealth University (VCU).
+(2015-2017)

 -

-In Dr. Gary K. Owens’s laboratory, I studied perivascular plasticity and adipose tissue inflammation upon diet induced obesity.
+In Dr. Gary K. Owens’s laboratory at UVA, I studied perivascular plasticity and adipose tissue inflammation upon diet induced obesity.
+(2017-2021)

 -

-In 2021, I worked as a Research Associate in Dr. Judith Voynow's team at VCU, Pediatrics trying to understand how neutrophil elastase impairs macrophage function using human blood monocyte derived macrophages.
+In 2021, I worked as a Research Associate in Dr. Judith Voynow's team at VCU, trying to understand how neutrophil elastase impairs macrophage function using human blood monocyte derived macrophages.
+(2021-2022)

-Since Fall 2022, I have been a Visiting Assistant Professor at William and Mary, Department of Biology.
-So far I have taught 'Molecular Cell Biology (BIOL 310)' and 'Diseases and Cures of the 2020s (BIOL 460)'.
-Coming up in Spring 2023 I will also be teaching Cell Bio Labs.
-Stay tuned for updates!
+I worked as a Visiting Assistant Teaching Professor at the College of William and Mary, Department of Biology and taught 'Molecular Cell Biology (BIOL 310)' and 'Diseases and Cures of the 2020s (BIOL 460)', Cell Biology Labs (BIOL 404).
+I also had an active research group and a huge team of Teaching Assistants.
+(2022-2024)

 Have a wonderful day 💐